Night Must Fall (1937 film): Accolades

 Night Must Fall was named the best film of 1937 by the National Board of Review.

 Montgomery was nominated for the Academy Award for Best Actor and Whitty for Best Supporting Actress.

 Home media

 The Warner Archive Collection released Night Must Fall on DVD (Region 0 NTSC) on December 14, 2010.

 Adaptations

 A radio adaptation of Night Must Fall was presented on Philip Morris Playhouse October 24, 1941.
 Starring Burgess Meredith, Maureen O'Sullivan and Flora Robson, the program has not survived in radio collections.

 Night Must Fall was adapted for the July 24, 1944, broadcast of The Screen Guild Theater, starring James Cagney, Rosemary DeCamp and May Whitty.

 Robert Montgomery produced, hosted and starred in a CBS Radio adaptation of Night Must Fall on Suspense March 27, 1948.
 May Whitty, Heather Angel, Richard Ney and Matthew Boulton costarred.

+A remake, also entitled Night Must Fall, was released in 1964, starring Albert Finney.